Andrew Strauss: Captaincy

 Strauss was appointed captain on 7 January 2009 after a rift between previous captain Kevin Pietersen and Peter Moores became public.
 Subsequently, Pietersen resigned the captaincy after just 3 Test matches, and Moores was sacked.
 This came after a rise of form in the 2008 Test Series in India, in which England lost and drew their two games.

 In his first match as regular captain, against the West Indies at Sabina Park, Strauss and his team failed, Strauss scoring 7 and 9 as England were bowled out for 51 in the second innings to lose by an innings.
 After the fiasco of the abandoned Test match, Strauss subsequently had an excellent series with the bat, with scores of 169, 142 and 142 in the remaining three Tests giving him a series aggregate of 541 runs at an average of 67.62, but England were unable to force a victory in any of these three matches and consequently lost the series 1–0.
 As captain in the subsequent one-day series, which was drawn 2–2, Strauss scored 105 in Guyana and 79 not out from 61 balls at the Kensington Oval.
-He also captained the Twenty20 side to a six-wicket defeat.
+He also captained the Twenty20 team to a six-wicket defeat.
 Strauss said to the BBC that he hoped that the whole captaincy debacle would be solved in time for the 2009 Ashes Series.

 Strauss atoned for the defeat by the West Indies with a 2–0 home victories over the West Indies at home in both the Test and the ODI series.
 After that series, Strauss had a break from the international circuit while the World Twenty20 was underway.
 He played two county championship matches to little effect beyond a score of 97 against Essex.